Red Ally’s Shrimp: How to tie this great autumn salmon fly

 This is a great salmon fly that I fish with confidence in a wide range of river conditions from September to the end of the season.

-When September arrives on the Welsh Dee, I often fish this fly using a floating line tipped with a 10ft intermediate polyleader and 7 ft of 15lbs fluorocarbon leader.
+When September arrives, I often fish this fly using a floating line tipped with a 10ft intermediate polyleader and 7 ft of 15 lbs fluorocarbon leader.

 When the river is close to its summer level, I fish it tied on double hooks (size 10 or 12).
-Whereas, when the river is dropping after a spate, I use a fly tied on a larger double hook (size 8 or 6) or a tube (aluminium & copper).
+Whereas, when the river drops after a spate, I use a fly tied on a larger double hook (size 8 or 6) or a tube (aluminium & copper).

 Most years, I catch salmon using a red Ally’s shrimp in September and October…